grahampugh/osx-scripts/munki-enroll/README.md

 ## Why Munki Enroll?

 My organization has a very homogenous environment consisting of several identical deployments.
-We deploy machines with a basic manifest, like "room_28".
+We deploy machines with a basic manifest, like "_cg_ru" ("Client Group: Regular Users").
 This works wonderfully, until computer three in room 28 needs a special piece of software.

 Munki Enroll allows us this flexibility.
 A computer is deployed with a generic manifest, and Munki Enroll changes the manifest to a specific manifest.
 The new specific manifest contains the generic manifest as an included_manifests key, allowing us to easily target the whole lab and each individual computer.